matthieugomez/GroupedArrays.jl/README.md

 `] add GroupedArrays`.

 ## Introduction
+GroupedArray is an AbstractArray that contains positive integers or missing values.

-- `GroupedArray(x::AbstractArray)` returns an `AbstractArray` of the same length as the original array, where each distinct value is encoded by a positive integer.
+- `GroupedArray(x::AbstractArray)` returns a `GroupedArray` of the same length as the original array, where each distinct value is encoded by an integer.
+- `GroupedArray(xs...::AbstractArray)` returns a `GroupedArray` where each distinct combination of values is encoded by an integer
-  By default, `GroupedArray` associates `missing` for `missing` values.
-With `coalesce = true`, missing values are associated a distinct integer.
+- By default, `GroupedArray` groups all `missing` values into a distinct `missing` category.
+With `coalesce = true`, missing values are not treated differently.

   ```julia
   using GroupedArrays